Call 855-750-SOLD

 JAG vs private counsel

-Active-duty service members get limited free legal services through their base legal assistance office (commonly referred to as JAG, Staff Judge Advocate, or branch equivalent).
+Active-duty service members receive limited free legal services through their base legal assistance office (commonly referred to as JAG, the Staff Judge Advocate, or the branch equivalent).
 JAG can draft Powers of Attorney, advise on SCRA, and explain military-specific implications of the divorce.
 JAG generally cannot represent the service member in court for the divorce itself; that requires a private divorce attorney.
 Most military divorces use both: JAG for the military-specific items, private counsel for the divorce litigation.
 As a real estate team, we coordinate with both.

 Deployment timing